CJones226/osticket-prereqs/README.md

 <img src="https://github.com/CJones226/osticket-prereqs/assets/158533476/cccb8c5c-53a4-4495-8963-7a2e631e4c2c" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 This will be the next page to appear.
 Here you are going to name the Help Desk and add the Admin to the account.
+To keep everything simple I used the name 'osTicket Help Desk' and the email 'osticket@helper.com' once this was done I went even more generic and made the administrator John Doe at a similar email with the password 'password1'.
 </p>
 <br />